(01) CASE STUDY

 • Built and tested interactive prototypes in Figma to validate components in real workflows.

-(06) ARCHITECTURE
+(06) DELIVERABLES

 After initiating the process by categorizing components based on functionality and design principles—using categories such as Atoms, Molecules, Organisms, Templates, and Pages—we created a visual map of UI components in Miro.
 This map was designed to reflect how the components fit together, from the smallest to the most complex, and to illustrate the dependencies and interactions between them.